SabinaNiewiadomska/LearnItGirlProject/README.md

 sound

-This project is made for international mentorship program 'Learn IT, Girl!' (https://sites.google.com/site/learnitgirl/) by Sabina Niewiadomska.</br>
+This project is made for international mentorship program 'Learn IT, Girl!' (https://sites.google.com/site/learnitgirl/) by Sabina Niewiadomska.<br>
 The mentor of this project is Alexandra Marin.